angsherpa232/UAS_web2018/README.md

 npm install
 ```

 Optional: We recommend installing nodemon so you avoid having to restart the server every time you modify the project.
-This is very useful for testing
+This is very useful for testing.

 ```
 npm install nodemon -g